 - Measure Touch and Step voltages.

-- Disturbance due to noise and electrical interference influence the results.
+- Disturbance due to noise and electrical interference influences the results.

-New approach of measurement: OMICRON CPC-100 can be used to generate current at Lower and higher frequency than power frequency.
-Using digital filter algorithms the test set will measure only the signal with frequency that is currently generated and filters out signals at other frequencies.
-Disturbance due to noise and electrical interference thus no longer influence result.
+A new approach of measurement: OMICRON CPC-100 can be used to generate current at a Lower and higher frequency than power frequency.
+Using digital filter algorithms the test set will measure only the signal with a frequency that is currently generated and filters out signals at other frequencies.
+Disturbance due to noise and electrical interference thus no longer influence the result.